The upcoming and currently untitled AEW Console Game continues to build anticipation as bits and pieces of news flow out for the project.

-With our first look at potential gameplay footage now available, here's everything we know so far about the upcoming AEW Console Game.
+With a few glimpses of gameplay and roster news coming out now, here's everything we know so far about the AEW Console Game.

 During a recent episode of AEW Games 2.Show, the biggest news yet about the upcoming AEW Console Game was revealed.